-Safeguarding files are monitored regularly by the Headteacher.
-Further analysis is completed at the end of each term to monitor incidents within the safeguarding files.
+Safeguarding files are monitored weekly by the Headteacher or the Deputy Headteacher.
+Further analysis is completed at the end of each term to monitor incidents within the safeguarding files which is shared with the Safeguarding Governor (Anthea Ray) as part of her monitoring visit.
+In addition to this, an analysis report is provided as part of the Headteacher's report at the termly Full Governors' meeting.